yonibaciu/langchain-chatbot/README.md

 This chatbot uses the following technologies
 - OpenAI LLM
 - Pinecone vector DB for RAG (Retrieval Augmented Generation)
-- Python Flask
+- Python FastAPI
 - NextJS
 - Tailwind CSS

 The langchain-chatbot has two components:

-- A flask service that interacts with OpenAI and Pinecone DB using langchain for RAG
+- A FastAPI service that interacts with OpenAI and Pinecone DB using langchain for RAG
-- A nextjs app for the UI which communicates with the flask service
+- A NextJS app for the UI which communicates with the FastAPI service

-## Flask service
+## FastAPI service

 Prerequisites:
 - You will need to setup an OpenAI account and set `OPENAI_API_KEY` env var locally